trichter/qopen/README.md

 #### Use Qopen with coda normalization

-For comparison, Qopen can be used with coda normalization with the following settings in conf.json:
+For comparison, Qopen can be configured to use coda normalization -- which is by the way not recommended -- with the following settings in conf.json:

     "coda_normalization": [180, 200],